midnit3Z0mbi3/WikiLeaker/README.md

 # WikiLeaker.py
-A scraper inspired by the Datasploit module written in Python2.
+A web scraper inspired by the Datasploit module written in Python2.
 This script leverages pandas and Python3.
-This is also being submitted as a Recon-ng module.
+This is also a Recon-ng module.

 ## Prerequisites